 I managed to stay rubber side down until Day Three when the pitch that seemed steeper, the berms higher, and the dry moon dust (that hadn’t seen rain for months) finally got the better of me.
 It was downhill day in Deer Valley on the last day of the biking season.
 Everyone was out making the most of lift-assisted biking.
 Deer Valley has made some big investments in the last few years, hiring Whistler-based Gravity Logic to improve and add new flow trails.
 Tidal Wave, Holy Roller and the advanced trail Tsunami are all thanks to Gravity Logic.
 There are greens to double black trails to bike this side that make up around 70 miles of single-track.

 I lapped the flowing Holy Roller that descends 400m over four twisting miles.
 Teens were hammering past towards the drop ins for the more challenging Tidal Wave and Twist & Shout, some taking on the formidable Tsunami trail.
 No. I was sticking to the friendlier Nail Driver with steeps and berms wild enough to bring me down.
 “Pre-ride, re-ride, then free-ride” the mantra goes for downhill – I wasn’t moving much past the re-ride point today.
 Kudos to the first-aid team at the bottom of the lifts who, with pro humour to shake off the post-fall jitters, bandaged me up and checked my eyes and brain were still working before sending me to back up on that horse.
 Of course it was for that run that we were joined by pro free-rider and Park City resident, Eric Porter.
-If you know who you’re looking out for, you’ll be sure to spot more world-class bikers on the dirt here, hopefully not while taking a dirt nap though.
+If you know who you’re looking out for, you’ll be sure to spot more world-class bikers on the dirt here, hopefully for you not whilst taking a dirt nap.

 The Glitretind at the iconic Stein Eriksen Lodge was a wonderful spot for brunch al fresco to start this full-on day, serving every dish you’d want with the option of all the extras.
 My last shout out for foodies is to Riverhorse on Main, which has small first-floor terrace overlooking Main Street for a calm and sophisticated dinner.
 It is lauded as Park City’s best dining spot, which I wouldn’t contest, and the wine, the menu and service was, as usual, superb.
 There were oysters as well as wagyu beef over cheese grits with smoked salmon for starters – we mentioned it was fine American cuisine?
 The macadamia nut-crusted halibut had been recommended to me by two locals and was sublime, as was the trio of wild game with elk, venison and buffalo.

 As well as being a top destination for active visitors, you can feel the rhythm of everyday, local life going on in Park City – always appealing when choosing a holiday spot.
 The trails are incredibly maintained, in infinitely better condition than those of the fellow resorts I was riding either side of this trip and, in case you missed my enthusiasm, late-September was a blissful time to visit with schools back in session, cooler weather, and Mother Nature at her best.
 If you’re happy to follow an itinerary for a few days, I’d urge you to follow something like this blow-by-blow above.
-Ask for Weston and Shaun to lead you on the mountain, stay at the Stein Eriksen Residences for an idyllic retreat and take on as much of Park City’s eating and drinking scene as you possibly can – it’s the best in Utah, if not further…
+Ask for Weston and Shaun at White Pines to lead you on the mountain, stay at the Stein Eriksen Residences for an idyllic retreat and take on as much of Park City’s eating and drinking scene as you possibly can – it’s the best in Utah, if not further…

 I’m back after the snow for more of this to warm up.
 Don’t forget all of the other spots in this iconic rocky playground with its cool scenery of petrified Jurassic red sediment – there are five national parks all hot for biking, hiking and active sightseeing.
 I’m up for 13-mile Wasatch Crest trail that descends over 1,200m, starting at an altitude just under 3,000m and one day the holy grail biking ground of Moab and its infamous Whole Enchilada, a mere five hours from Park City.